2022 Missouri train derailment: Legal

 On June 29, 2022, an attorney in Chicago who was contacted by several train passengers announced the intent to file multiple lawsuits against Amtrak.
 Amtrak had modified the terms and conditions of its tickets in January 2019 to state that mandatory arbitration would be used to settle disputes, preventing passengers from filing lawsuits; this has drawn criticism from Congress and both the House and Senate responded by simultaneously introducing bills to prohibit mandatory arbitration clauses.
 Both bills died in committee shortly after introduction in March 2020 and subsequently were re-introduced in October 2021.

 On June 29, 2022, the widow of the truck driver filed a wrongful death lawsuit against Chariton County and the BNSF roadmaster that managed Maintenance of Way for the line.
 The suit stated the county "is responsible for properly ... maintaining its roads, which includes the approaches to the Porche crossing", and the roadmaster "should have known that the Porche crossing posed a grave danger to the public".

-The next day, on June 30, Amtrak and BNSF Railway filed a federal lawsuit against MS Contracting, claiming the company’s negligence led to the crash and derailment.
+The next day, on June 30, Amtrak and BNSF Railway filed a federal lawsuit against MS Contracting, claiming the company's negligence led to the crash and derailment.
 MS Contracting asked for a stay and extension, stating that while the NTSB is completing its investigation, MS Contracting is unable to "fully and freely" respond to the suit.

 On July 1, an injured passenger from Iowa filed suit against Amtrak, BNSF, and MS Contracting, faulting the negligent design of the crossing and "cattle car conditions" on the train.
 The same day, two additional lawsuits were filed against Amtrak, BNSF, and MS Contracting on behalf of two separate groups: four passengers and two Amtrak crew members.

 On July 13, a wrongful death lawsuit was filed against MS Contracting and BNSF by the family of a person killed during the derailment.
 The suit alleges BNSF should have known the angle of the crossing made it dangerous.

+On August 2, 2023, one of the lawsuits against MS Contracting, Amtrak and BNSF was dismissed after a settlement agreement was reached, while three lawsuits are pending in county circuit court, and four are pending in federal court.

+BNSF reach a confidential settlement lawsuit with the Barton family on March 20, 2025.
+The Barton family gave up both their right to appeal and their right to a jury.
+As of April 7, 2025, the Barton family terms of the settlement is not publicly available.

 Response

 Missouri Governor Mike Parson stated that he was "saddened" by the accident and asked for prayers.
 Wisconsin Assemblymember Lee Snodgrass praised the Scouts' actions and offered thoughts and prayers to them and the other passengers.
 Philmont Scout Ranch general manager Roger Hoyt also praised the quick thinking and first aid provided by the Scouts.

+In the year following the accident, Missouri allocated $50 million to upgrade rail crossings throughout the state.
+However, it is estimated that $700 million will be needed to improve the more than 1,400 rail crossings in Missouri.